tobikuyo/Segues-AfterHours/README.md

 # Segues-AfterHours
-CC's After Hours project with more practice on segues
+CC's After Hours project with more practice on stack views, constraints, and segues.

 Begin by forking and cloning this repository.